 There was a high take up of parental involvement (80% of those who were approached took part).
 Most of those who declined did so for understandable reasons (clinical procedures/other visitors etc.).
 When compared with the uptake of other parental surveys the artistic approach had a considerably higher uptake (Ledgard, 2020).

 We leave Kicking Up Our Heels with the knowledge that the survey technique is useful and worthy of more attention.
 Parents/carers desperately want to give feedback to the hospital but are often afraid to be critical or ‘too difficult’ lest it impact on their child’s care.
 A performance survey might enable a moment to hear this feedback in order that the service can improve for all concerned.
 A notable example of this is that the findings from the Kicking Up Our Heels project were used to inform the development of the physical spaces of the new children’s cancer centre at GOSH.
-Bringing performance, research, and other engagements to the bedside makes it easier for parents/carers to fit them into their demanding, and often chaotic, days in the hospital, and allows participation where they might not be able to otherwise engage in any arts activity or in the feedback to the hospital that they are so committed to improving and supporting
+Bringing performance, research, and other engagements to the bedside makes it easier for parents/carers to fit them into their demanding, and often chaotic, days in the hospital, and allows participation where they might not be able to otherwise engage in any arts activity or in the feedback to the hospital that they are so committed to improving and supporting.

 Another aspect of our performances that may account for our success in engaging with parents/carers, was the role of costume and status.
 We learned that ridiculous bathrobes and colourful shoes are a way to seem non-threatening and approachable to parents/carers and their children.
 Further, we found that being honest about our own position in the hospital as people who have a history of receiving care as patients and as a parent/carer of a patient, enabled us to demonstrate that our knowledge was, at least in part, gained from personal experiences and to recognise that parents/carers also have a level of expertise that they can share.
 Of course, there was not a parity between the parents/carers and us; we were presenting as artists employed by the hospital which brings in a complex power dynamic around roles as well as serving to reassure the parents/carers that we had the necessary level of expertise to manage the performance encounter.
 Nonetheless, we wonder if these practices around status might also impact hospitals or healthcare practices in some way.
 To seem lower status, or clown-like, was helpful to break the ice, bring a smile, and get the conversation started in our performance, to bring our own history to the conversation broke down hierarchies of expertise, acknowledging that parents/carers within the hospital bring an expertise drawn from their own experiences.